Lapel video shows K-9 attack after man makes threats with machete

 In early September, Richard Garcia’s neighbor called Albuquerque Police, claiming Garcia was threatening him with a machete.
 The criminal complaint claims Garcia confronted the man threatening to kill himself after the man killed Garcia’s son.

-Responding officers suspected Garcia may have been high at the time of the arrest, but Garcia denied those claims.

 Back in November, Garcia pleaded guilty to aggravated assault with a deadly weapon.
-He faces at least 364 days in jail and up to $1-thousand in fines.
+He faces at least 364 days in jail and up to $1,000 in fines.